gmarcy/rdpgw/README.md

 `rdpgw-auth` that is used to authenticate the user.
 This program needs to be run as root or setuid.

 __NOTE__: The default windows client ``mstsc`` does not support basic auth.
-You will need to use a different client or switch to OpenID Connect, Kerberos or NTLM authentication.
+You will need to use a different client or switch to OpenID Connect or NTLM authentication.

 __NOTE__: Using PAM for passwd (i.e. LDAP is fine) within a container is not recommended.
-It is better to use OpenID Connect or Kerberos.
+It is better to use OpenID Connect.
 If you do want to use it within a container you can choose to run the helper program outside the container and have the socket available within.
 Alternatively, you can mount all what is needed into the container but PAM is quite sensitive to the environment.